 Growth in the chemical industry has a positive correlation with the country's economic performance.
 Historically, growth of the Indian chemical industry has closely tracked the growth pattern of India's GDP.
 A factor that augurs well for the Indian chemical industry, especially the agrochemical (fertilizers and pesticides) industries, is that India is still a predominantly agriculture-based economy.
 Thus the chemical industry in India has an opportunity to ride on the government's commitment towards agriculture-led development in rural India (Source: RocSearch, 2006).
 The rate of growth of the Indian chemical industry over the period 1998 to 2002 has been double the Asian growth rate in the chemical industry and over five times the global growth rate.
-According to government sources in India the chemical industry has maintained steady growth over the past decade.
-In fact, the Indian chemical industry continued to grow despite the global slump in the chemical market experienced during the period 2000 - 2002.
+According to government sources in India the chemical industry continued to grow despite the global slump in the chemical market experienced during the period 2000 - 2002.
 One of contributing factors to this growth could be India's new commitment to intellectual property rights, which is accompanied by increased prospects of contract manufacturing and research (Source: PSi, 2002).